UofABioinformaticsHub/Roseworthy-R-20170501/102_Vectors.md

 ## Vectors

-### What issues might crop up when applying a function to a vector?
+### Q: What issues might crop up when applying a function to a vector?

 Hint: What types of values exist?

 ## Vectors

-* **What issues might crop up when applying a function to a vector?**
+### Q: What issues might crop up when applying a function to a vector?

-    + Can we perform mathematical calculations on words?
+* Can we perform mathematical calculations on words?
-    + Can we use numbers with decimal points to indicate positions in a ranked list?
+* Can we use numbers with decimal points to indicate positions in a ranked list?

-* All values in a vector must be the **same type** of value
+### All values in a vector must be the **same type** of value

 ## Vectors | 6 atomic vectors